komyg/ng-fire-and-forget-polling/article.md

 ### Random number

-This component will show our current random number.
-It will subscribe to the `selectRandomNumber` selector using the async pipe and display our random number as it is updated by our service.
+This component will subscribe to the `selectRandomNumber` selector using the async pipe and display our random number as it is updated by our service.

+Schematics command: `ng g components/random-number`

 *src/app/components/random-number/random-number.component.html*: